cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `{region_array}` is a string array of regions available from the cloud infrastructure provider.

-## List all the SQL users in a cluster
+## List the SQL users in a cluster

 To list the SQL users in a cluster, send a `GET` request to the `/v1/clusters/{cluster_id}/sql-users` endpoint.